Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Related Work

 \section{Related Work}

-Formalisation of the winding number (from an analytical perspective) is available in Coq \cite{brunel:LIPIcs:2013:3896}, HOL Light \cite{harrison-complexanalysis} and Isabelle/HOL.
+Formalisations of the winding number (from an analytical perspective) are available in Coq \cite{brunel:LIPIcs:2013:3896}, HOL Light \cite{harrison-complex} and Isabelle/HOL.
 To the best of our knowledge, our tactic of evaluating winding numbers through Cauchy indices is novel.
 As both HOL Light and Isabelle/HOL have a relatively comprehensive library of complex analysis (i.e., at least including Cauchy's integral theorem), our evaluation tactic could be useful when deriving analytical proofs in these two proof assistants.

-As for counting roots in a proof assistant, the ability to count \emph{real} roots of a polynomial only requires Sturm's theorem and is widely available among major proof assistants including PVS \cite{Narkawicz:2015do}, Coq \cite{Mahboubi:2012gg}, HOL Light \cite{mclaughlin-harrison} and Isabelle \cite{Eberl:2015kb,Sturm_Tarski-AFP,Li:2017cg}.
+The ability to count the \emph{real} roots of a polynomial only requires Sturm's theorem, so this capability is widely available among major proof assistants including PVS \cite{Narkawicz:2015do}, Coq \cite{Mahboubi:2012gg}, HOL Light \cite{mclaughlin-harrison} and Isabelle \cite{Eberl:2015kb,Sturm_Tarski-AFP,Li:2017cg}.
 However, as far as we know, our procedures to count \emph{complex} roots are novel, as they require a formalisation of the argument principle \cite{Li_ITP2016}, which is only available in Isabelle at the time of writing.